spring-attic/spring-mobile/README.md

 # Spring Mobile

-[Spring Mobile] is an extension to [Spring Web MVC] that aims to simplify the development of mobile web applications.
+[Spring Mobile] is an extension of the [Spring Framework] and [Spring Web MVC] that aims to simplify the development of mobile web applications.

+## Features

+- A device resolver abstraction for server-side detection of mobile and tablet devices

+- Site preference management that allows the user to indicate if he or she prefers a "normal", "mobile", or "tablet" experience

+- A site switcher capable of switching the user to the most appropriate site, either mobile, tablet, or normal, based on his or her device and optionally indicated site preference

+- Device aware view management for organizing and managing different views for specific devices

 ## Downloading Artifacts